-- Stir in flour with a small whisk until the roux is thick.
+- Stir in the flour with a small whisk until the roux is thick.

-- Add milk and keep on whisking.
+- Add the milk and keep on whisking.
 Maintain a very low fire.

-- Add grated nutmeg, salt & pepper according to taste.
+- Add the grated nutmeg and salt according to taste.

 - Take away from the fire when the mixture becomes thick.